 Appropriately Uses Anti-Psychotic Medication

-This datapoint tells you the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may suggest that a nursing home is using these drugs to control patient behavior.
+This gauges the percent of long-term patients taking antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication